 Other bronchitis symptoms include mild fever, fatigue, runny nose (postnasal drip), headaches, difficulty sleeping and sore throat.

 A series of chest X-rays is usually the first step in determining the presence of pneumonia and bronchitis.
-Your doctor might also order a sputum test, which analyzes lung fluid to help determine the type of infection.
+Your provider might also order a sputum test, which analyzes lung fluid to help determine the type of infection.
 Viral and bacterial infections require different medications, so this is an essential step before treatment can start.
-Other tests for bronchitis include lung function tests, in which your doctor listens for wheezing or whistling when you breathe.
+Other tests for bronchitis include lung function tests, in which your provider listens for wheezing or whistling when you breathe.

 There is a pneumonia vaccination, along with other types of vaccinations, that can help prevent an infection from viruses and bacteria that contribute to pneumonia and bronchitis.
 These vaccinations include: